lifeomic/terraform-provider-marketplace/docs/index.md

 * app_tile_id: string
 * image: string # Path to image
 * image_hash: string # Hash so that we know when the image has changed
+* version: string
+* auto_version: bool # Will autoincrement the patch value on any change